Summer is full of patriotic holidays and events, and these Patriotic Berry Sweet Rolls are a great way to celebrate!

 - In a small bowl, dissolve yeast in 1/2 cup warm water as per package directions for the correct temperature to ensure that you keep your yeast alive (typically between 100-110F).

-- In another small bowl, combine the berries and cornstarch.
+- In another small bowl, combine the berries and cornstarch from the filling ingredients.
 If your berries are frozen, thaw and drain them first.
 Set aside.

-- In a large bowl, mix the 1/2 cup scalded milk, sugar, melted butter, salt, and egg.
-Let it sit if the temperature of this mixture is over 110F otherwise it will kill the yeast.
-Once at 110F or below, add the yeast mixture and mix to combine.
+- In a large bowl, mix the milk, sugar, melted butter, salt, and egg.
+Add the yeast mixture and mix to combine.

 - Add in 2 cups of flour and mix until smooth.
 Add additional flour, 1/2 cup at a time, until the dough is easy to handle (the amount of flour that you need will vary).